Intensity Modulated Radiation Therapy (IMRT)

 sparing surrounding normal tissues.

 Intensity Modulated Radiation Therapy, or IMRT, is considered the most advanced radiation available to destroy cancer cells without damaging normal tissue.
 IMRT uses varying beam intensities to send radiation to the tumor site from the most favorable paths.
 This method of radiation therapy allows higher doses of radiation to be delivered to the tumor while minimizing damage to surrounding vital organs.
 This type of radiation has opened the doors to patients who may not have been candidates for radiation because their tumors were located near vital organs.

-Recognized as a national leader in IMRT, the University of Maryland Greenebaum Cancer Center has helped perfect this method of treatment by developing Direct Aperture Optimization, or DAO.
-This is an IMRT planning technique that dramatically reduces treatment time, which gives the UMGCC the fastest IMRT in the United States.
+Recognized as a national leader in IMRT, the University of Maryland Greenebaum Comprehensive Cancer Center has helped perfect this method of treatment by developing Direct Aperture Optimization, or DAO.
+This is an IMRT planning technique that dramatically reduces treatment time, which gives the UMGCCC the fastest IMRT in the United States.
 It also increases patients' comfort and helps ensure that they remain still and therefore receive the most effective dose of radiation, right at the site of the tumor.

 How does IMRT work?